JhohannesK/TipoHiZ/.github/pull_request_template.md

 ### Additional Information
 <!-- Any additional information or context about this PR. -->
 - [ ] Did you edit the package.json or pnpm.yaml?
-If yes, explain reason for modification.
+If yes, explain reason for modification and add the `depedencies` label to this PR.